-53. The task of supervising compliance with the Company's policies and rules on environmental, social and corporate governance matters, as well as internal codes of conduct, should be assigned to one board committee or split between several committees of the board of directors, which could be the audit committee, the appointments committee, a committee specializing in sustainability or corporate social responsibility or a dedicated committee established ad hoc by the board under its powers of self-organization.
-This committee should be made up exclusively of non-executive directors, the majority of which should be independent, and should be specifically charged with the minimum functions indicated in the following recommendation.

-54. The minimum functions referred to in the preceding recommendation are as follows:

-a) Oversee compliance with the company's corporate governance rules and internal codes of conduct, also ensuring that the corporate culture is aligned with its mission and values.

-b) Oversee application of the general policy relating to the communication of economic and financial, non-financial and corporate information and communication with shareholders and investors, proxy advisors and other stakeholders.
-The way in which the company communicates with and relates to its small and medium-sized shareholders will also be monitored.

-c) Periodically evaluate and review the company's corporate governance system and its environmental and social policy, to confirm that it is fulfilling its mission to promote the corporate interest and catering, as appropriate, to the legitimate interests of the other stakeholders.

-d) Review the company's social and environmental practices to ensure that they conform to the established strategy and policies.

-e) Oversee and evaluate processes in relation to the different stakeholders.
+53. 3.
+The task of supervising compliance with the Company's policies and rules on environmental, social and corporate governance matters, as well as internal codes of conduct, should be assigned to one board committee or split between several committees of the board of directors, which could be the audit committee, the appointments committee, a committee specializing in sustainability or corporate social responsibility or a dedicated committee established ad hoc by the board under its powers of self-organization.
+This committee should be made up exclusively of non-executive directors, the majority of whom should be independent, and should be specifically charged with the minimum functions indicated in the following recommendation.
+Complies [X] Complies partially [] Explain [] 54.
+The minimum functions referred to in the preceding recommendation are as follows: a) Oversee compliance with the company's corporate governance rules and internal codes of conduct, also ensuring that the corporate culture is aligned with its mission and values. b) Oversee application of the general policy relating to the communication of economic and financial, non-financial and corporate information and communication with shareholders and investors, proxy advisors and other stakeholders.
+The way in which the company communicates with and relates to its small and medium-sized shareholders will also be monitored. c) Periodically evaluate and review the company's corporate governance system and its environmental and social policy, to confirm that it is fulfilling its mission to promote the corporate interest and catering, as appropriate, to the legitimate interests of the other stakeholders. d) Review the company's social and environmental practices to ensure that they conform to the established strategy and policies. e) Oversee and evaluate processes in relation to the different stakeholders.
+Complies [X] Complies partially [] Explain []

-- 55. The environmental and social sustainability policies should identify and include at least: - a) The principles, commitments, goals and strategy in relation to shareholders, employees, customers, suppliers, social matters, environment, diversity, fiscal responsibility, respect for human rights and the prevention of corruption and other illegal conduct. - b) The methods or systems to monitor compliance with the policies, the associated risks and their management. - c) The mechanisms for supervising non-financial risk, including the risk related to ethics and business conduct. - d) Channels for stakeholder communication, participation and dialogue.

-e) Responsible communication practices that prevent the manipulation of information and protect honour and integrity.

-56. Directors' remuneration should be sufficient to attract and retain individuals with the desired profile and compensate the dedication, qualifications and responsibility that the post demands, but not so high as to compromise the independent judgement of non- executive directors.

-Complies [X] Explain []

-57. Variable remuneration linked to the company's performance and the director's personal performance, and remuneration in the form of awarding shares, options or rights on shares or instruments linked to the share price and long-term savings schemes such as pension plans, retirement systems or other benefits should be confined to executive directors.

-Share-based remuneration of non-executive directors may be considered when it is subject to the condition that the shares must be kept until the end of their term of office.
-This condition, however, will not apply to any shares that the director must dispose of to defray costs related to their acquisition.
+55. The environmental and social sustainability policies should identify and include at least: a) The principles, commitments, goals and strategy in relation to shareholders, employees, customers, suppliers, social matters, environment, diversity, fiscal responsibility, respect for human rights and the prevention of corruption and other illegal conduct. b) The methods or systems to monitor compliance with the policies, the associated risks and their management. c) The mechanisms for supervising non-financial risk, including the risk related to ethics and business conduct. d) Channels for stakeholder communication, participation and dialogue. - Responsible communication practices that prevent the manipulation of information and protect honour and egrity.
+Complies [X] Complies partially [] Explain [] the ectors' remuneration should be sufficient to attract and retain individuals with the desired profile and compensate dedication, qualifications and responsibility that the post demands, but not so high as to compromise the independent gement of non-executive directors.
+Complies [X] Explain [] the able remuneration linked to the company's performance and the director's personal performance, and remuneration in form of awarding shares, options or rights on shares or instruments linked to the share price and long -term savings emes such as pension plans, retirement systems or other benefits should be confined to executive directors. mu re-based remuneration of non-executive directors may be considered when it is subject to the condition that the shares st be kept until the end of their term of office.
+This condition, however, will not apply to any shares that the director must cose of to defray costs related to their acquisition.
+Complies [X] Complies partially [] Explain []